To include a data file into your data science environment, you need to copy the

 At this time,

-data/Posts.xml.zip is an untracked regular file.
-We can place it
+data/Posts.xml.zip is a regular (untracked) file.
+We can track

 data/Posts.xml.zip.dvc and a change in

 of these files have to be committed to the repository.